How Long Does It Take to Format an External Hard Drive in 2022- Qiling

 Fix 1.
 Use Different Interface Connection

-On the other hand, if your external device has various options, like USB 3.0 and Type-C, switch to the latter.
-This will allow the device to work at its full potential speed.
+If your external device has various options, such as USB 3.0 and Type-C, switch to the latter to allow the device to work at its full potential speed.

 Fix 2.
 Choose "Quick Format"